-The following Section outlines the measures which will be adhered to in order to ensure that there are no significant impacts on material assets during the Construction and Operational Phases of the Proposed Scheme.
+The following Section outlines the measures which will be adhered to in order to ensure that there are no significant impacts on material assets as a result of the construction and operation of the Proposed Scheme.
 No monitoring measures are considered to be required for material assets.